Andrewtomp/Software-Engineering/Sprint2.md

 ## Incomplete Work
 ### Front end
+- Need to fix bug where product tags aren't being received correctly when submitting a new product
+- Need to connect Product page and preview on dashboard with back end to show users' products in real time

 ### Back end
 - Need to implement back end product filter so only products added by a specific user appear when that user is authorized (logged in)